rjmcf/HeirtombPostmortem/index.markdown

 This in itself wasn't the end of the world.
 We could have written reams of text on the game's page on itch.io explaining how to do everything.
 Sure, it wouldn't have been the experience we intended, but at least people could have seen *something* of what we were going for.

-Unfortunately, at around the same time we discover that it's damn near unplayable for us too, because the tree doesn't do anything to indicate how much health it has left.
+At around the same time we discover that it's damn near unplayable for us too, because the tree doesn't do anything to indicate how much health it has left.
 When the tree dies, you just lose without any indication as to why.
 There are a number of things whose state is *really important*, and we just didn't have time to implement ways for them to signal what their state is.

 The name "Heirtomb" was arrived at in the frenzy of the last hour or so, there wasn't a whole lot of thought that could be put into that either.
 With two minutes left until the deadline, we uploaded a build and submitted our entry.
 About three hours later, I took it down again.